Discover the diverse wonders of Moreton Bay Region

 Get out on the water

 Hit the tranquil waters of Moreton Bay and get up close and personal with an underwater world of native marine life.
 Whale watching season runs from June to October and local operators can safely manoeuvre you close to these majestic creatures as they traverse the coastline on their winter migration.
 Say hello to Captain Kerry Lopez as you board the Eye-Spy catamaran with Brisbane Whale Watching.
-Tours depart from Redcliffe Jetty and cruise around Moreton Bay for four-and-a-half hours with a delicious lunch included.
+Tours depart from Redcliffe Jetty and cruise around Moreton Bay for five-and-a-half hours with a delicious lunch included.

 Take a beachside break